London Stock Exchange, NYSE Euronext, Frankfurt Stock Exchange, and Berlin Stock Exchange are highly regarded as the top stock exchanges in Europe.

 NYSE Euronext is the biggest and most liquid cash equities market in Europe, and it has opened a new market in London- NYSE Euronext London, which offers international issuers the opportunity to list shares and depositary receipts on the Official List of the UK Listing Authority.
 The Exchange offers international issuers access to the biggest equity market in the UK and Europe.

 NYSE Euronext also operates NYSE Liffe, one of the leading European derivatives businesses and the second biggest derivatives business in the world by value of trading.
+The company offers comprehensive commercial technology, market data products and services through NYSE Technologies.

 Deutsche Borse's Frankfurt Stock Exchange is the world's third biggest trading exchange, just behind the New York Stock Exchange (NYSE) and NASDAQ.
-The Exchange boasts more international listings than any other exchanges in the world.
-Companies listed on the Frankfurt Stock Exchange will have access to the largest capital market conference in Europe.

 Börse Berlin AG (or Berlin Stock Exchange) is a leading stock exchange in Europe.
 It operates the trading platform ETS under the brand Equiduct, which is a pan-European trading venue offering two liquidity pools: PartnerEx and the HybridBook.
 Börse Berlin has two market segments, the Regulated Market and the Open Market.
 The Open Market has the sub-segment called Berlin Second Regulated Market (BSRM).